 Dr. Richardson attended The University of Toronto Faculty of Medicine.
 He graduated M.B. in June of 1913.
 According to the 1928 Ontario Medical Register, Dr. Richardson joined the College of Physicians and Surgeons on the 25th of June, 1913.
-After graduation he practiced in Nystead, Ontario.
+After graduation he practiced medicine in Nystead, Ontario.

-When the Sydenham District Hospital opened in 1957, Dr. Richardson was named as the Chief of Surgical Staff.
+When the Sydenham District Hospital opened in Wallaceburg in 1957, Dr. Richardson was named as the Chief of Surgical Staff.

-Dr. Richardson died on the 1st of April, 1965 while on vacation in Pompano Beach, Florida.
 Mrs. Richardson died on the 11th of April, 1975.
-They are buried at Riverview Cemetery in Wallaceburg.
+Dr. and Mrs. Richardson were buried at Riverview Cemetery in Wallaceburg.

 *Dr. Richardson’s son, Dr. Stanley Jay Richardson and his nephew Dr. Thomas Gordon Douglas Richardson also appear on the Chatham-Kent Physician Tribute website.